eZmaxinc/eZmax-SDK-go/docs/WebhookEzsignEzsignsignerAcceptclause.md

 NewWebhookEzsignEzsignsignerAcceptclauseWithDefaults instantiates a new WebhookEzsignEzsignsignerAcceptclause object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetObjWebhook

-`func (o *WebhookEzsignEzsignsignerAcceptclause) GetObjWebhook() CustomWebhookResponse`

-GetObjWebhook returns the ObjWebhook field if non-nil, zero value otherwise.

-### GetObjWebhookOk

-`func (o *WebhookEzsignEzsignsignerAcceptclause) GetObjWebhookOk() (*CustomWebhookResponse, bool)`

-GetObjWebhookOk returns a tuple with the ObjWebhook field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetObjWebhook

-`func (o *WebhookEzsignEzsignsignerAcceptclause) SetObjWebhook(v CustomWebhookResponse)`

-SetObjWebhook sets ObjWebhook field to given value.

-### GetAObjAttempt

-`func (o *WebhookEzsignEzsignsignerAcceptclause) GetAObjAttempt() []AttemptResponseCompound`

-GetAObjAttempt returns the AObjAttempt field if non-nil, zero value otherwise.

-### GetAObjAttemptOk

-`func (o *WebhookEzsignEzsignsignerAcceptclause) GetAObjAttemptOk() (*[]AttemptResponseCompound, bool)`

-GetAObjAttemptOk returns a tuple with the AObjAttempt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAObjAttempt

-`func (o *WebhookEzsignEzsignsignerAcceptclause) SetAObjAttempt(v []AttemptResponseCompound)`

-SetAObjAttempt sets AObjAttempt field to given value.

 ### GetObjEzsignfolder